-- One-week compulsory work experience in Year 10 - Advice though SKL lesson on building CV's, making applications and preparing for interview with a view to understanding what employers are looking for. - Post-work experience evaluation session - Explicit links to careers through curriculum - Off timetable days focusing on careers and the world of work e.g. KPMG Work Ready STEM and employability workshop. - A Sixth Form Open Evening where parents and students can discuss further the choices and the decision-making process with the Open Academy staff - Group talks with external experts on action planning, career path development and interview preparation - Visit to the Norfolk Skills and Careers Festival - An interview for each student to plan their KS5 choices. - Individual interview(s) arranged by the tutors and Heads of House for specifically targeted students - Opportunities to explore careers in different industries e.g. He Can We Can programme
+- One-week compulsory work experience in Year 10 - Advice though SKL lesson on building CV's, making applications and preparing for interview with a view to understanding what employers are looking for. - Post-work experience evaluation session

-- Attendance at conferences such as STEMM Women of the Future - Introduction and support in using the Common Application Process https://helpyouchoose.org/ - Use of other websites and Careers Area resources including the use of Startprofile.com and www.lcanbea.org - Career-based assemblies delivered by external providers and employers e.g Apprenticeships Norfolk, RAF - Interview with CEAIG Level 6 Careers Adviser. - Group workshops with NEACO adviser - Able, Gifted and Talented opportunities e.g. Norfolk Scholars Programme - Visits to local Higher Education providers e.g. UEA, Anglia Ruskin and University of Cambridge - Curriculum based activities delivered by employers during lessons or as part of an off timetable activity e.g. Design and Technology lessons supported by local manufacturing company - Off timetable days focused on citizenship and careers
+- Explicit links to careers through curriculum - A Sixth Form Open Evening where parents and students can discuss further the choices and the decision-making process with the Open Academy staff - Group talks with external experts on action planning, career path development and interview preparation - Visit to the Norfolk Skills and Careers Festival - An interview for each student to plan their KS5 choices. - Individual interview(s) arranged by the tutors and Heads of House for specifically targeted students - Opportunities to explore careers in different industries e.g. Women in Economics - Introduction and support in using the Common Application Process https://helpyouchoose.org/ - Use of other websites and Careers Area resources including profile building on Unifrog - Career-based assemblies delivered by external providers and employers e.g. Apprenticeships Norfolk, RAF - Interview with CEAIG Level 6 Careers Adviser. - Group workshops with NEACO adviser - Able, Gifted and Talented opportunities e.g. Norfolk Scholars Programme - Visits to local Higher Education providers e.g. UEA, University of Lincoln and University of Cambridge - Curriculum based activities delivered by employers during lessons or as part of an off timetable activity e.g. Design and Technology lessons supported by local manufacturing company